-Each year, Texas PTA sends out a call to PTAs to share the love and nominate those educators who truly back the future of every child in their communities.
-Do you know an amazing teacher, principal, or superintendent who gives a little extra to ensure all students are successful?
+Each year, Texas PTA encourages PTAs to share the love and nominate educators who truly back the future of every child in their communities.
+Do you know an amazing teacher, principal, or superintendent who gives extra to ensure all students are successful?
 'Share the Love' and nominate those outstanding educators from your community.